krgross/st512-course-notes/docs/03-NonlinearRegression.md

 ## *$^\star$Smoothing methods*

 Sometimes, all we want to do is to generate a curve that characterizes the relationship between two variables, and we don't necessarily care about describing that curve with a parameterized equation.
-This section describes several methods for doing so.
-The contents of this section are in an early stage of development.
+This section describes several methods for doing so with a single predictor.
+(Many of these methods can be naturally extended to have several predictors.)
+This section illustrates some of these ideas.
+This section is in an early stage of development.

-### Loess smoothers

-"Loess" is an acronym for [lo]cal regr[ess]ion.
-Nomenclature can be a bit frustrating with loess models.
-As we will see later, some versions of loess models use weighted least squares instead of ordinary least squares, and are called "lowess" models to emphasize the use of weighted least squares.
-However, the basic `R` routine for fitting lo(w)ess models is called `loess`, but uses the weighted least-squares fitting with its default factory settings.
-We will illustrate loess smoothers with the bioluminescence data found in the ISIT data set.
-These data can be found by visiting the webpage for the book "Mixed Effects Models and Extensions in Ecology with R" by Zuur et al. (@zuur2009mixed).
+As a running example, we will consider a data set originally published by @gillibrand2007deep, and analyzed extensively in the textbook by @zuur2009mixed.
+Zuur et al. say that these data describe the number of sources of "pelagic bioluminescence along a depth gradient in the northeast Atlantic Ocean."
+We focus particulary on the data at station 16.
+The pattern that we wish to characterize is shown below.

 ``` r
 ## download the data from the book's website
 isit <- read.table("data/ISIT.txt", head = T)

 ## extract the data from station 16